Create a faux stained glass look with Mod Podge tissue paper stained glass. This is one of the easiest decoupage projects you’ll ever do.

 Skills Required: Beginner.
 Tissue paper can wrinkle (though it’s part of the character!) so it helps to have some experience with Mod Podge.

 I get asked quite frequently how to Mod Podge tissue paper without wrinkles.
 Honestly, I feel that for most people (including myself) it’s pretty difficult.
-Especially when the tissue paper is in large sheets!
+Especially when the paper is in large sheets!

 But there IS a way to Mod Podge tissue paper on glass to get a faux stained glass effect WITHOUT wrinkles!
 You’re going to cut that tissue paper down from big sheets into shapes.
 Let me show you what I did.

-At one point in my life I got ahold of some cool glass jars with fitted lids:
+At one point in my life I got ahold of some cool glass jars with fitted lids.

 I liked them but not plain – I wanted to spice them up a bit.
 So what is a Mod Podger to do?
 Well, of course, decoupage them with tissue paper.

-I love tissue paper on glass because with the light, it gives a bit of a faux stained glass look.
+I love tissue on glass because with the light, it gives a bit of a faux stained glass look.
 As you can see from my first pictures.
 So how did I do it?

 These updated containers are so colorful, and you can make them with any shades of paper and shapes that you like.
 I’m partial to the blue . . .